Don’t Get Your Hopes Up

 ネイティブがよく使う英語のフレーズ156選

-Want to know which English phrases natives actually use?
-Find out from an actual native. ネイティブが実際に使用している英語のフレーズを知りたいですか?実際のネイティブスピーカーから知りましょう。 If you were looking for common English phrases that natives use… congratulations!
+Want to know which English phrases natives actually use? find out from an actual native. ネイティブが実際に使用している英語のフレーズを知りたいですか?実際のネイティブスピーカーから知りましょう。 If you were looking for common English phrases that natives use… congratulations!
 You found the right blog post.
 I know, there are a ton to choose from.
 But this one is special, because it was written by a native … Read more

 Look, Watch, See Flashcards